South Carolina Gamecocks

 The South Carolina Gamecocks represent the University of South Carolina in the NCAA Division I. It is the flagship school in the state of South Carolina.

-The University of South Carolina proudly identifies its athletic teams as the "Gamecocks", a name that reflects the university’s fighting spirit and long-standing tradition of excellence.
-Today, the Gamecock name stands as a symbol of competitive pride, integrity, and success across collegiate athletics.

 All of the university's varsity teams compete at the Division I level of the NCAA, and all but men's soccer and women's beach volleyball compete in the Southeastern Conference.
 Men's soccer competes in the Sun Belt Conference and women's beach volleyball competes in the Big 12 Conference because the SEC does not sponsor those sports.

-The University of South Carolina’s athletic program has built a proud legacy of achievement across a wide range of sports.
-Gamecock teams have claimed eleven national championships, including titles in baseball, women’s basketball, and equestrian, among others.
-In addition to team success, the university has produced numerous Olympians and professional athletes, showcasing South Carolina’s ability to develop talent that excels on both national and international stages.
+The University of South Carolina's athletic program has built a notable legacy across a range of sports.
+Gamecock teams have claimed nine national championships, with the most prominent titles coming in baseball (2010, 2011) and women's basketball (2017, 2022, 2024).
+The football program, while never winning a national championship, has notable achievements including the 1969 ACC title, the 2010 SEC East Division title, and the 1980 Heisman Trophy won by George Rogers.
+In addition to team success, the university has produced Olympians and professional athletes across multiple sports, particularly through its track and field and basketball programs.

-Beyond the competition, Gamecock fans are celebrated for their unwavering loyalty and enthusiasm.
-Home venues such as Williams–Brice Stadium, Colonial Life Arena, and Founders Park regularly rank among the nation’s leaders in attendance, reflecting the deep community pride that surrounds the program.
+Beyond the competition, Gamecock fans are celebrated for their loyalty and enthusiasm.
+Home venues such as Williams–Brice Stadium, Colonial Life Arena, and Founders Park regularly rank among the nation’s leaders in attendance, reflecting the community pride that surrounds the program.
 Sportscaster Tim Brando was quoted as saying, "You won't find any more loyal fans in the country than those who follow the South Carolina Gamecocks."